emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

    -  API Key

 ### Azure Command-Line Interface
-To verify the configuration and connect Energy Logserver to the Azure cloud, it is recommended to use the Azure command line interface:
+To verify the configuration and connect ITRS Log Analytics to the Azure cloud, it is recommended to use the Azure command line interface:

    -  https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest